andrewt0301/hse-acos-course/docs/part1ca/09_Pipeline/lecture.md

 ## Homework

-Install [Ripes](https://github.com/mortbopet/Ripes) and play with it.
-Try to visualize fragments of assembly code containing hazards.
+Finish the tasks and send them to the TA.

+_Hint_: You can use the [Ripes](https://github.com/mortbopet/Ripes) graphical simulator to check your answers.
+It visualizes execution of instructions in a pipeline using different options and can show how assembly code containing hazards will be processed.

 ## References